Small-Fish-Dev/small-fish-dev.github.io/src/blogs/example.md

 You can add a caption to a heading by simply following the example above.

 The `h="h3"` parameter allows you to change the size of the heading.
-By default it will use `h="h2"` because the main title of the blog uses `h="h1"`.
+By default it will use `h="h2"` because the main title of the blog uses `h="h1"`. h1 -> h4 in terms of text size.

 <Heading title="Media" />